 Perseus flew nimbly down to Andromeda’s parents.
 He waved off their tearful entreaties.
 “Plenty of time will be left for your tears hereafter,” he said.
 “The time for giving aid is but short.
 I am Perseus, the son of Zeus and of her whom, in her prison, Zeus embraced as an impregnating shower of gold.
 I am Perseus, the conqueror of the Gorgon with her serpent locks, who has dared, on waving wings, to move through the ethereal air.
 To so many recommendations I endeavor to add merit, if only the deities favor me.
 If I were to demand your daughter in marriage, I should surely be preferred before all as your son-in-law.
 I only stipulate that she may be mine, if preserved by my valor.”

-Standing there in his exhausted triumph, Perseus realized with a wry shake of the head that, entranced as he had been with Andromeda’s beauty, he had neglected to don his cap of invisibility again before making his rash charge into battle.
+Standing there, exhausted but triumphant, Perseus realized with a wry shake of the head that, entranced as he had been with Andromeda’s beauty, he had neglected to don his cap of invisibility again before making his rash charge into battle.
 He washed himself in the water, begged his forefather Poseidon’s forgiveness for killing a second pet (his ancestry may very well have been all that saved him from the god’s wrath), and went up to claim his bride.

-There was much feasting and celebration in the village that night: fires heaped high with perfumes, flageolets and lyres and pipes and voices raised in song around them.
+There was much feasting and celebration in the village that night: fires heaped high with perfumes, flutes and lyres and pipes and voices raised in song around them.
 The next day, there was a wedding, followed by more feasting and celebration.
-And the day after that, Perseus departed, having refused all of the dowries offered by Andromeda’s grateful parents.
-Bearing her in his arms, he leaped into the sky and flew away.
-Following the villagers’ advice, he flew ever northward until he reached the civilized part of the world.
+And the day after that, Perseus departed with his bride, having refused all of the dowries offered by her grateful parents.
+The villagers had told him how to reach the civilized part of the world once again.
+Following their advice, he flew ever northward.
 It had now been some months since he had left Seriphos, and he was eager to see his mother and adoptive grandparents again.

 The pair alighted next to the cozy little seaside cabin where he had grown up.
 But they found the cabin deserted, the neat garden behind it overgrown with weeds.